BPA Guide: Everything you need to know about BPA and Packaging

 Invopak's plastic buckets and plastic bottles have always been BPA-free, which means any food businesses that use these products are unaffected by the ban.

-Tournaire aluminium bottles are currently in a transitional phase, as they move away from BPA internal lacquers.
-Tournaire bottles will be BPA-free in 2026, so any businesses that are affected can contact their account manager or our sales team for advice or to request product samples for testing.
+Regulatory anticipation and coating innovation have long been part of Tournaire’s technical expertise and market leadership.
+Any businesses that are affected can contact their account manager or our sales team for advice or to request product samples for testing.

 You can find out more details about the EU's BPA ban at the European Commission's website, or head over to the FSA for the latest on the UK's position on the issue.